unikraft/summer-of-code-2021/content/en/docs/sessions/04-complex-applications/index.md

 ## 00. Qemu wrapper - [qemu_guest.sh](https://github.com/unikraft/kraft/blob/staging/scripts/qemu-guest)

 `qemu-guest.sh` is a wrapper over the qemu executable, to make the use of qemu binary less painful.
 In the following session, it will be very handy to use it.
 To see the options for this wrapper you can use ```qemu_guest.sh -h```.

-It is possible to run a lot of complex applications on Unikraft, but in this session, we will analyze only 3 of them: Sqlite, Redis, and Nginx.
+It is possible to run a lot of complex applications on Unikraft, but in this session, we will analyze only 3 of them:

+* Sqlite

+* Redis

+* Nginx

 ## 01. Sqlite - Set up and run SQLite (Tutorial)